Employee Ownership Trust

 Employees can get an interest in the company without having to use their own funds.

-The employees will feel more engaged as they have a stake in the business they’re working for.
+The employees might feel more engaged as they have a stake in the business they’re working for.

-Employees can be paid tax-free bonuses of up to £3,600 a year so long as these are paid to all qualifying employees on the same terms.
+Employees can be paid tax-free bonuses of up to £3,600 a year so long as these are paid to all qualifying employees on the same terms (although directors can be excluded which might provide flexibility if payments might better incentivise non-directors).
 This bonus is still subject to NIC though.
 This is a cash bonus, not a dividend, and so it can be paid without the company having to make a profit or have distributable reserves.

 The only factors which may be used to determine the award are: